kazurayam/VisualTestingInKatalonStudio/README.md

 - After taking screenshots, I want to check them and find out if there are any visual  differences between the two.
 - If not significant difference found, OK, I am relieved and can go home.
 If any significant visual difference found, whatever the cause can be, I would fix it immediately.

 If my AUT has 100 pages and if I do it manually, it would take me more than 1 hour to go through a Twins test.
 It's too tiring, too boring.
-I don't like doing the job everyday!
+I don't like doing such slavery labour!
 Therefore I would add the final term:

 - I want to automate it.